IgniteUI/igniteui-blazor-examples/README.md

 git clone https://github.com/IgniteUI/igniteui-blazor-examples.git
 ```

+> **_NOTE:_** You should use [master](https://github.com/IgniteUI/igniteui-blazor-examples/tree/master) branch of this repository if you want to run samples on your computer.
+Use the [vnext](https://github.com/IgniteUI/igniteui-blazor-examples/tree/vnext) branch only when you want to contribute new samples to this repository.

 ## Running Individual Sample

 Note, as of 2022, this repo is targeting .NET 6.0 and Visual Studio 2022.
 VS 2019 does not support .NET 6.0.

+- check out the **master** branch

 - in VS 2022, open a solution file from the [./samples](./samples) folder, e.g.